bracki/cukeup/status_quo/01_status_quo.md

 !SLIDE
 # The biggest drawback

+!SLIDE
+# No bloody fixtures!

 !SLIDE bullets incremental
 # No bloody fixtures!?

 * Meaning no setup!
 * Meaning no teardown!
-* Meaning, resetting your tests manually by SSHing into various systems and deleting entries from MYSQL, oh no!!!!
+* Meaning, resetting your tests manually by SSHing into various systems and deleting entries from MySQL, oh no!!!!

 !SLIDE bullets incremental
 # Violation of the FIRST principle